George Doughty (politician)

-and at the resulting by-election he was re-elected on 2 August with an increased majority of 1,751 votes (21.5% of the total).
+and at the resulting by-election he was re-elected on 2 August 1898 with an increased majority of 1,751 votes (21.5% of the total).

 He was returned unopposed in 1900, and held the seat at a contested election in 1906 with a majority of 18.2% of the votes.
 However, at the January 1910 election he was defeated by the Liberal Party candidate Thomas Wing.

 He ousted Wing at the December 1910 election, retaking the seat with a majority 698 votes (4.6%), and two years later became a Conservative Party MP when the Liberal Unionists formally merged with Conservatives (although in practice the two parties had been largely indistinguishable for more than a decade).

 He was knighted in the King's Birthday Honours in 1904.

-In July 1907 Doughty was engaged to be married again, to Australian journalist and author Eugenia Stone.
-They married on 16 August 1907 at the (Catholic) Church of St James, Manchester Square, London.
+On 16 August 1907 Doughty married Australian journalist and author Eugenia Stone at the Catholic Church of St James, Manchester Square, London.

 In April 1914, Doughty died suddenly at Waltham Old Hall, Lincolnshire, aged 60.
 He had been in "indifferent health for some months" following an operation in New York while travelling back to England from British Columbia.